brndnmtthws/brndn-io/content/posts/defining-success/index.md

 house.
 The initial thrill fades, we return to our baseline happiness level, and we start craving the *next* thing to get that temporary boost.
 We overestimate how much happiness these external achievements will bring, trapping ourselves in a cycle of desire and adaptation.
-The only way off this treadmill isn't to run faster, but to fundamentally rethink what we're chasing.
+For me, the useful question has become: am I actually making my life better, or just refreshing the feeling for a week?

 ## The Necessary Illusions?